LoicVeirman/Hello-My-Dir/Documentation/User Manual for release 1.1.0.md

 only cover the unique case of building a new forest - this is just a matter of testing before we update our code and enhance its ability to deliver the same in any build context!

-Angry to learn how this works?
+Hungry to learn how this works?
 Then let's go deep in details!

 ### What's New
 The version 1.1.0 add new feature to Hello My Dir: